 The time frame for you to receive your Tote Credit will begin once your qualifying wager is settled.
 It’s important to note that it is when the bet is settled, not when the bet is placed.
 This could be a key difference if your chosen event to bet on will take place on a different day.

-From your bet being settled, Tote will then credit your account within 48 hours.
+Once your bet is settled, Tote will then credit your account within 48 hours.

-The Tote sign up offer is not one of these.
-Tote offers just the one welcome bonus and it doesn’t infringe on any of their other bonuses, therefore you can use them.
-However, you can only use one bonus at once and your bets won’t work towards qualifying for their other bonuses.
+The Tote sign-up offer is not one of these.
+Tote offers just one welcome bonus, and it doesn’t infringe on any of their other bonuses; therefore, you can use it.
+However, you can only use one bonus at once, and your bets won’t work towards qualifying for their other bonuses.
 Your Tote Credits can also not be used to qualify for a bonus offer.

-If you have already qualified and received your free bets then the countdown is on as Tote Credits are only valid for seven days after which they will expire.
+If you have already qualified and received your bonuses, then the countdown is on, as Tote Credits are only valid for seven days, after which they will expire.

 Part and parcel of any welcome bonus is the restriction of the bonus to just one use per customer.
-Tote is no different with this bonus restricted to just one use of the bonus; however, whilst some of their competitors such as the BetTarget sign up offer, use IP addresses or home addresses to ensure it isn’t being used by two accounts run by the same person, Tote do not.
+Tote is no different with this bonus restricted to just one use of the bonus; however, whilst some of their competitors, such as the BetTarget sign-up offer, use IP addresses or home addresses to ensure it isn’t being used by two accounts run by the same person, Tote does not.

 The bonus rewards bettors for placing multiple bets within one week.
 You get your rewards once you have six individual racing bets within a week, with the free bet you receive being dependent on the amount you choose to wager.